 There is a Diocesan eNews mailing for regular diocesan news.
 The eNews mailing is sent to all licenced and PTO clergy.
 Please subscribe here:

 If you cannot find the information that you require on the diocesan website, the ARCRs are able to help.

 Chichester Diocese conforms to the guidelines issued by the National Church.
 The diocesan website gives information about the diocesan fees policy, https://www.chichester.anglican.org/retired-clergy-expenses/

 Normally it is the incumbent’s responsibility to request help from retired clergy for conducting occasional offices (baptisms, weddings and funerals) and their associated visiting.
 It has to be understood that the fees belong to the parish (partly repaid to the Chichester Diocesan Board of Finance (CDBF)) and so when an individual or a funeral director makes a direct approach to a retired cleric, the retired cleric must seek the agreement of the incumbent of the appropriate benefice/parish and make arrangement for the fees to be paid to the PCC.
-It is the PCC’s responsibility to pay two thirds of the fee locally to the retired clergy (with PTO), and to remit to the CDBF the remaining third of the fee.
+It is the PCC’s responsibility to pay the appropriate amounts to the retired priest with PTO, if applicable, and the CDBF.
+Details of the amounts can be found at https://www.chichester.anglican.org/parochial-fees/.
 No clergy person is allowed to take services without the appropriate permission/license or authorization.
 It is essential that these procedures are followed so that the CDBF can meet its audit and other legal obligations.